 And did you know that you can go chimpanzee trekking in Tanzania's Mahale Mountains National Park?
 It's a destination reached only by air and boat but lying on the deserted shores of Lake Tanganyika and offering access to a pristine, cathedral-like rainforest, it's somewhere where the rewards outweigh the effort.

 How to do it: Click here to read more about Ruaha, which sees only 1% of all Tanzania's visitors.
 Check out safari options to Selous here or get a great overview of all south-central Tanzania safaris here.
 Remember, itineraries are completely customisable to your interests and budget - consider them to be inspiration rather than immutable!

 Botswana: Unique Water-Based Experiences

-Instead of jostling for position at the ever-popular Chobe River in a bevy of 4X4s, spend the day drifting down the scenic Selinda Spillway on a canoe, surrounded only by bird song.
+Instead of jostling for position at the ever-popular Chobe River in a bevy of 4X4s, spend the day drifting down the scenic Selinda Spillway in a canoe, surrounded only by birdsong.
 This waterway connects northern Botswana's Linyanti Wetlands with the Okavango Delta but was dust-dry for decades before it unexpectedly began flowing again a couple of years ago.